MilezGrand/vk-grabber/README.md

 # vk-grabber

-Grab posts from other VK clubs and post in yours
+Grab posts from other VK clubs and post in yours, **bypassing the copyright system**
 ## .env

 ```dotenv